funkthenorm (b. 1980, Pampanga, Philippines)

 The COVID-19 pandemic of 2020 provided the catalyst I needed.
 With the world slowed down, I rediscovered the profound joy of artistic expression.
 I began creating prolifically, painting, drawing, filling sketchbooks and sharing my work on social media.

-This period marked the emergence of funkthenorm, my artistic persona through which I explore the complexities of human existence in contemporary society.
-Often rendered in a surrealist style, my work often features figures that are both solitary and interconnected, reflecting themes of isolation, nostalgia, connection, resilience, and the quiet beauty of human experience.
-My background in graphic design informs my approach to composition, color, and visual storytelling as I experiment with pencil, watercolor, pen and ink, and other traditional media.
+This period marked the emergence of funkthenorm, my artistic persona through which I explore the complexities of human existence.
+My work often features figures, both solitary and interconnected, reflecting themes of isolation, nostalgia, connection, and the quiet beauty of the human experience.
+These themes are central to my recent piece, "Unity (an ode to no one)," which was shortlisted for the 2025 Philippine Art Awards.
+My foundation in graphic design informs my approach to composition and color as I experiment with pencil, watercolor, pen & ink, and other traditional media.
 I am now dedicated to sharing my vision and continuing my journey as a visual artist.

 Education